dheeraj0944/Job_portal/README.md

    git clone https://github.com/dheeraj0944/Job_portal.git
    cd Job_portal

-2.Install dependencies:pnpm install
+  2.Install dependencies:npm install

   3.Configure environment variables:
     Create a .env.local file in the root directory and add the necessary environment variables:

    DATABASE_URL=your_database_connection_string

    NEXTAUTH_SECRET=your_nextauth_secret

  4.Run the development server:
-pnpm dev
+    npm run dev

  5.Open http://localhost:3000 in your browser to see the application.